 Robert Morrison's biography is astute and revealing, quarrying new sources.

-The time was right for a new biography and Morrison has done his man proud.
-This is an exceptionally wel-balanced account.
+The time was ripe for a new biography and Morrison has done his man proud.
+This is an exceptionally well-balanced account.

 Morrison provides a compelling survey of De Quincey's work as a biographer, satirist, economist, political commentator, translator, linguist and classicist.